Controls are in place under UK law to make sure imported products meet European Community standards.

 The border control post at Felixstowe is owned and operated by the Port of Felixstowe which presents consignments there on behalf of the importer, or person responsible for the load, for Suffolk Coastal Port Health Authority to examine.

 Food and feed that poses a risk to health is specifically controlled by EC law, it includes products identified as having an emerging risk.
 Products subject to aflatoxin contamination (including nuts, dried fruit and spices), and pesticide contamination.

 For a complete list of other foods with current EU restrictions, please refer to the Food Standards Agency website.

 The list of emerging risk products is reviewed every six months.

-Importers must notify the authority responsible DPI/ DPE of the intended arrival of all controlled products and this notification must be made before the consignment is landed.
+Importers must notify the authority responsible for the BCP of the intended arrival of all controlled products and this notification must be made at least one working day before the expected arrival of the consignment.
 Notification is by submission of a CED with part one completed.
 TRACES can be used to generate the CED.

-THE CED is also used by the DPE to show the outcome of the checks.
-The model of the CED is provided in Annex II of Commission Regulation 669/2009.
+The CED is also used by the BCP to show the outcome of the checks.
+The model of the CED is provided in Annex IV of Commission Implementing Regulation 2019/1793.

 After the checks are finished the CED is completed by a Port Health Officer.
 The CED indicates the checks that have been carried out and the document is signed and stamped.
 The original CED is returned to the importer/agent and must travel with the load to the first establishment of destination after Customs clearance where it must be retained for a year.